bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 48°
-- clear sky
+- overcast clouds
-- 45% humidity
+- 47% humidity
-- 12 mph wind
+- 15 mph wind

 No precipitation in the past 24 hours